reinert/requestor/README.md

 features but delegates some internals, like the network operation, to the implementations.

 Currently, there is one impl available: **requestor-gwt**.
-It implements requestor for the GWT enviroment.
+It implements requestor for the GWT environment.
 Furthermore, implementations for the Java/Android and J2CL are planned.

 ### Latest Release